LbcLab/indie_studio_ai_dev_kit/FEATURES.md

 In Ninja Gautlet, you are able to create your own artificial intelligece using Lua scripting.
 This guide will show you the different features you can use in your script.

-Actually, the lua script that is loaded in the game is located in : `configFiles/ai/ai.lua` whicw is the following :
+Actually, the lua script that is loaded in the game is located in : `configFiles/ai/ai.lua` which is the following :

 ```
 speed="0.42"